dy/piezo/docs/r&d.md

   - `\\`` is pessimist comment, // is optimist
     ~ not necessarily bad
   + not confusable with http://
+  + allows `-//`, `//` operators
+    ~ we don't need them as much, `-//` is not best choice anyways
   - writing that comment by hand requires escaping each of these, so comment becomes `\\\\`
   - maybe too much if all programs will use that, that's a bit weird
+  - too ground-breaking
+  - complicates copy-paste

   4. `/* */`
   + popular (CSS, C-family, PHP, Swift, Kotlin, Java, JS)